quay/quay-operator/README.md

 | `memory` | Amount of memory in Kubernetes resource units |
 | `cpu` | Amount of cpu in Kubernetes resource units |

+Note: It is important to note that persistent storage for the database will **only** be provisioned if the `volumeSize` property is specified.

 Define the values as shown below:

 ```